arpitpandeygit/Arpit_Pandey-Assignment_codev/02-deployment-portal/README.md

 - Observe service health via a centralized platform view

-The focus of this implementation is **platform correctness, reliability, and operability**, not feature volume or UI complexity.
+The focus of this implementation is **platform correctness, reliability, and operability**.

 The design intentionally mirrors how **SRE, Platform Engineering, and DevOps teams** structure internal systems in large organizations.